-Hawaii Population and Housing Narrative Profile: 2007 Data Set: 2007 American Community Survey 1-Year Estimates Survey: American Community Survey
+Hawaii Population and Housing Narrative Profile: 2006-2008 Data Set: 2006-2008 American Community Survey 3-Year Estimates Survey: American Community Survey

 NOTE.
 Although the American Community Survey (ACS) produces population, demographic and housing unit estimates, it is the Census Bureau's Population Estimates Program that produces and disseminates the official estimates of the population for the nation, states, counties, cities and towns and estimates of housing units for states and counties.
 For more information on confidentiality protection, sampling error, nonsampling error, and definitions, see Survey Methodology.
-HOUSEHOLDS AND FAMILIES: In 2007 there were 440,000 households in Hawaii.
-The average household size was 2.8 people.
+HOUSEHOLDS AND FAMILIES: In 2006-2008 there were 436,000 households in Hawaii.
+The average household size was 2.9 people.
 Families made up 70 percent of the households in Hawaii.
-This figure includes both married-couple families (52 percent) and other families (18 percent).
+This figure includes both married-couple families (51 percent) and other families (18 percent).
 Nonfamily households made up 30 percent of all households in Hawaii.
 Most of the nonfamily households were people living alone, but some were composed of people living in households in which no one was related to the householder.
-The Types of Households in Hawaii in 2007
+The Types of Households in Hawaii in 2006-2008

-Source: American Community Survey, 2007
+Source: American Community Survey, 2006-2008

-NATIVITY AND LANGUAGE: Seventeen percent of the people living in Hawaii in 2007 were foreign born.
-Eighty-three percent was native, including 55 percent who were born in Hawaii.
-Among people at least five years old living in Hawaii in 2007, 26 percent spoke a language other than English at home.
-Of those speaking a language other than English at home, 9 percent spoke Spanish and 91 percent spoke some other language; 43 percent reported that they did not speak English "very well."
-GEOGRAPHIC MOBILITY: In 2007, 84 percent of the people at least one year old living in Hawaii were living in the same residence one year earlier; 10 percent had moved during the past year from another residence in the same county, 1 percent from another county in the same state, 4 percent from another state, and 1 percent from abroad.
+NATIVITY AND LANGUAGE: Seventeen percent of the people living in Hawaii in 2006-2008 were foreign born.
+Eighty-three percent was native, including 54 percent who were born in Hawaii.
+Among people at least five years old living in Hawaii in 2006-2008, 25 percent spoke a language other than English at home.
+Of those speaking a language other than English at home, 8 percent spoke Spanish and 92 percent spoke some other language; 45 percent reported that they did not speak English "very well."
+GEOGRAPHIC MOBILITY: In 2006-2008, 84 percent of the people at least one year old living in Hawaii were living in the same residence one year earlier; 10 percent had moved during the past year from another residence in the same county, 1 percent from another county in the same state, 4 percent from another state, and 1 percent from abroad.
+Geographic Mobility of Residents of Hawaii in 2006-2008 Same residence 84%

-Source: American Community Survey, 2007 EDUCATION: In 2007, 89 percent of people 25 years and over had at least graduated from high school and 29 percent had a bachelor's degree or higher.
-Eleven percent were dropouts; they were not enrolled in school and had not graduated from high school.
-The total school enrollment in Hawaii was 309,000 in 2007.
-Nursery school and kindergarten enrollment was 34,000 and elementary or high school enrollment was 189,000 children.
-College or graduate school enrollment was 86,000.
-The Educational Attainment of People in Hawaii in 2007
+Source: American Community Survey, 2006-2008 EDUCATION: In 2006-2008, 90 percent of people 25 years and over had at least graduated from high school and 29 percent had a bachelor's degree or higher.
+Ten percent were dropouts; they were not enrolled in school and had not graduated from high school.
+The total school enrollment in Hawaii was 309,000 in 2006-2008.
+Nursery school and kindergarten enrollment was 35,000 and elementary or high school enrollment was 189,000 children.
+College or graduate school enrollment was 84,000.
+The Educational Attainment of People in Hawaii in 2006-2008

-Source: American Community Survey, 2007 DISABILITY: In Hawaii, among people at least five years old in 2007, 14 percent reported a disability.
-The likelihood of having a disability varied by age - from 5 percent of people 5 to 15 years old, to 10 percent of people 16 to 64 years old, and to 38 percent of those 65 and older.
-INDUSTRIES: In 2007, for the employed population 16 years and older, the leading industries in Hawaii were Educational services, and health care, and social assistance, 20 percent, and Arts, entertainment, and recreation, and accommodation, and food services, 15 percent.
-Employment by Industry in Hawaii in 2007
+Source: American Community Survey, 2006-2008 DISABILITY: Data for this section cannot be displayed because the number of sample cases is too small.
+Displaying the data would risk disclosing information for individuals.
+INDUSTRIES: In 2006-2008, for the employed population 16 years and older, the leading industries in Hawaii were Educational services, and health care, and social assistance, 20 percent, and Arts, entertainment, and recreation, and accommodation, and food services, 15 percent.
+Employment by Industry in Hawaii in 2006-2008

-Source: American Community Survey, 2007
+Source: American Community Survey, 2006-2008